MicrosoftDocs/windows-dev-docs/hub/apps/develop/smart-app-control/test-your-app-with-smart-app-control.md

 1. Reopen the file properties Security tab and click "Edit
 1. Under Administrators, choose all the checkboxes and click OK, and confirm again in the popup dialog

-Now that you have ownership of the policy file, rename the audit policy file you want to apply to {1283AC0F-FFF1-49AE-ADA1-8A933130CAD6}.cip, and replace the original policy file with it.
+Now that you have ownership of the policy file, rename it to `{1283AC0F-FFF1-49AE-ADA1-8A933130CAD6}.cip.old`.
+Rename the audit policy file you want to apply to `{1283AC0F-FFF1-49AE-ADA1-8A933130CAD6}.cip`, and copy it to the policy directory.

-Run `citool.exe -r` from an admin command prompt to refresh the policy
+Run `citool.exe -r` from an admin command prompt to refresh the policy .

+### Smart App Control audit policy without ISG (SmartAppControlAuditNoISG.bin)

+This policy checks binaries and scripts against Smart App Control in evaluation mode, without checking the Intelligent Security Graph.
+This means that only apps that are properly signed by a trusted certificate will be allowed without audit events.
+This is useful for developers wanting to verify that their application is signed correctly, especially if publishing through the Windows Store, where a signature from a cert obtained from a trusted Certificate Authority is required.

+This policy can be applied even when Smart App Control is set to Off.
+When this policy is applied, the output for citool.exe -lp will show VerifiedAndReputableDesktopEvaluationAuditNoISG as the policy name.

-### Enabling Smart App Control Audit policy without ISG
+#### Apply the Smart App Control Audit policy without ISG

-> [!NOTE]
-> Why is this different from applying the other policy?

 This policy is for testing applications in evaluation mode against the signing requirement of Smart App Control exclusively, and will not allow any app binaries based on cloud intelligence from the Intelligent Security Graph.